-New evidence in 2018, though, has made it clear that saunas use a very particular mechanism in the body to help us feel healthy.
+"Extensive studies support the many life-changing benefits of sauna use," sauna researcher Leigh Ann, author and creator of Countries and Cultures, tells Bustle.
+New evidence in 2018 has made it clear that saunas use a particular mechanism in the body to help us feel healthy.
 And no, it doesn't have anything to do with "sweating out impurities" (the body's internal waste disposal system deals with most so-called "toxins"); it actually has to do with blood flow.
 Exposure to dry heat in the controlled environment of a sauna for a limited period of time (not, say, on a baking street without access to water) appears to help our hearts function properly and exercises our blood vessels.
 And that, the scientists believe, is one of the big reasons behind a sauna's health benefits.
 Bring on the sizzling coals and pine-scented towels.

 "Sauna bathing may be linked to several health benefits, which include reduction in the risk of vascular diseases such as high blood pressure, cardiovascular disease, and neuro-cognitive diseases," explain the scientists behind a recent report published in Mayo Clinic proceedings.
 And they have a good idea about why.
 These scientists also published a study earlier in 2018 that used 100 test subjects who spent 30 minutes in a sauna, and examined what happened to their hearts.
 And the results are illuminating.